 - Any person ‘with a genuine interest in or relation to the child’

 - The local authority (with the court’s permission)

 Who can become a ward of court?

-- Any child under the age of 18 who has British citizenship and is either physically present in England and Wales or has ‘habitual residence’ in England and Wales
+- Any child under the age of 18 who is either physically present in England and Wales or has ‘habitual residence’ in England and Wales

 - An unborn child cannot be a ward of court

 When might wardship be necessary?